InflictedPDNK/goodweather/README.md

 Few technical aspects:
 - Content manager as a Data Source
-- External data provider with flexible models (implemented with Retrofit)
+- External data provider with flexible models (implemented with OkHTTP or Retrofit as alternative)
 - Separation of internal and external Models to allow easy changes
 - FS ser/deser for simplicity and to keep independence.
 Also preserves existing order without a hassle.
 - Fragments for different presentations